georgeglarson/venice-dev-tools/README.md

 This approach allows developers to:
 1. Use the same commands they're familiar with from the CLI
 2. Avoid learning the full SDK API for simple use cases
+3. Control output format and limits programmatically
+4. Get raw API responses when needed
-3. Easily integrate Venice AI capabilities into their applications
+5. Easily integrate Venice AI capabilities into their applications

 ## Examples